 Have a means in your van to at least have a pee.

-A portable camping toilet of some sort will make you life much easier.
+A portable camping toilet of some sort will make your life much easier.

-There’s plenty of ways to maintain personal hygiene on the road without a shower so they’re not essential.
+There are plenty of ways to maintain personal hygiene on the road without a shower, so they’re not essential.

 But they do make for a much easier life.
 Use our guide to see the types of showers for campervan and find the most suitable one for your van.

-Finding laundromats on the road isn’t always easy and depending on where you are travelling, can be quite expensive.
+Finding laundromats on the road isn’t always easy and, depending on where you are traveling, can be quite expensive.